Homeless Voter Registration and Education: Every Voter Counts!

 - Have lived in WA for 30 days before the election

-- Not currently under DOC supervision for a Washington state felony conviction
+- Not currently under total confinement by DOC for a Washington state felony conviction

 - Beginning 2022, people will have their right to vote immediately restored once they exit prison.
-Visit the Washington Voting Justice Coalition FAQ page for more information.
+Visit the Washington Voting Justice Coalition FAQ page or the WA Secretary of State website for more information.

 Click here to learn how you can register to vote in Washington.